-With major tracks in physics, astronomy, and adolescence education in physics, our graduates emerge from the Physics & Astronomy program at New Paltz with excellent employment potential in industry, teaching, research, and government.
-Our small class sizes and individual attention are complemented by cutting-edge technology, including a 14-inch Celestron Schmidt reflecting telescope at the Smolen Observatory, as well as a state-of-the-art digital planetarium projector at the campus’ own John R. Kirk Planetarium.
-Recent undergraduate research projects have included utilization of electro-active polymers for robotics; deviation from NFW dark matter halo projections in elliptical galaxies; and biogenic electric currents in early planarian regeneration.
-Our graduates go on to attend Ph.D. and master’s programs at the country’s most prestigious universities, as well as teach at a number of high schools in the region.
+With major tracks in physics, astronomy, and adolescence education in physics, our students graduate with excellent employment potential in industry, teaching, research, and government.
+Our small class sizes and individual attention are complemented by cutting-edge technology, including a 14-inch Celestron Schmidt reflecting telescope at the Smolen Observatory, a state-of-the-art digital planetarium projector at our John R. Kirk Planetarium, and research-grade optics and photonics equipment.
+Recent faculty led undergraduate research projects have included constructing tiny mechanical motors with specially designed laser beams; deviation from NFW dark matter halo projections in elliptical galaxies; and biogenic electric currents in early planarian regeneration.
+Our graduates go on to pursue Ph.D. and master’s degrees, find employment in the photonics and engineering industries, and teach high school physics.

 Physics Department Contact Information: